dillonkearns/elm-ical/README.md

 ## What You Get

 - Strict parsing.
 Malformed content lines, invalid dates/times/durations/RRULE values, and invalid `DTEND`/`DURATION` combinations return `Err`.
+A `TZID` parameter without a matching `VTIMEZONE` definition is a hard parse error.
 - Typed event times.
 Parsed events are `AllDay`, `WithTime`, or `FloatingTime`.
-- TZID-aware parsing. `DATE-TIME` values can be resolved through matching `VTIMEZONE` data.
+- TZID-aware parsing. `DATE-TIME` values with a `TZID` parameter are resolved through matching `VTIMEZONE` data.
 - Typed enums. `STATUS`, `TRANSP`, attendee role, and participation status are decoded into Elm union types.
 - Unknown-property preservation.
 Unhandled and extension properties are kept in `extraProperties`.
+- Invalid states prevented.
+Generation-side types like `EventTime` and `Rule` are opaque with builder functions that normalize inputs (e.g. reversed start/end dates are swapped, negative intervals are clamped to 1).

 ## Important Semantics

-- `Ical.EventTime.AllDay` uses an inclusive end date when generating.
+- `Ical.allDay` uses an inclusive end date when generating.
 - `Ical.Parser.EventTime.AllDay` uses RFC-style exclusive end semantics when parsing.
 - If a parsed `VEVENT` omits both `DTEND` and `DURATION`, the parser applies the RFC default:
   - all-day events end on the following date